-All students shall be required to wear rubber soled tennis shoes or soft soled shoes during the physical education period.
+All students shall be required to wear rubber-soled tennis shoes or soft soled shoes during the physical education period.
 This is for their safety and protection as well as to preserve the gym floor surface.
-Street shoes and stocking feet are not allowed on the floor.
+Street shoes, sandals, Crocs, boots and stocking feet are not allowed on the gym floor.

-ARTICLE 16 -PUBLIC SCHOOL CHOICE OPTIONS
+ARTICLE 16 - PUBLIC SCHOOL CHOICE OPTIONS